elightup/admin-taxonomy-filter/readme.txt

 The plugin is open source and hosted on [Github](https://github.com/rilwis/admin-taxonomy-filter/).
 If you have any problem or feedback, please open an issue.

+### You might also like

-If you like this plugin, you might like [Meta Box](https://metabox.io).
+If you like this plugin, you might also like our other WordPress products:

+- [Meta Box](https://metabox.io) - A powerful WordPress plugin for creating custom post types and custom fields.
+- [Slim SEO](https://wpslimseo.com) - A fast, lightweight and full-featured SEO plugin for WordPress with minimal configuration.
+- [Slim SEO Schema](https://wpslimseo.com/products/slim-seo-schema/) - An advanced, powerful and flexible plugin to add schemas to WordPress.
+- [Slim SEO Link Manager](https://wpslimseo.com/products/slim-seo-link-manager/) - Build internal link easier in WordPress with real-time reports.
+- [GretaThemes](https://gretathemes.com) - Free and premium WordPress themes that clean, simple and just work.
+- [Auto Listings](https://wpautolistings.com) - A car sale and dealership plugin for WordPress.

 == Installation ==